marcduiker/demotime-demotime/.demo/slides/intro/technical-presentations.md

 ### - You forget which code file to show

-### - You make typos when updating code or run terminal commands
+### - You make typos when writing code or run terminal commands